dynamic-vml/dvml/docs/index.md

 Note that each of those regions are completely oblivious of each other and can be replaced at will, without having to create different views for each configuration.
-All you have to do is specify templates for them when calling `EditorFor` in your view.
+All you have to do is specify templates for them when calling `ListEditorFor()` in your view.
 If you do not specify the template for some region, the library will use default ones that can be obtained either from the library itself, or by searching for .cshtml files in your application that have the same name as the default templates.